What is Travel Style? Is it important to know yours?

 You can combine Independent and Organised travel.

 Maybe it’s a trip for a group of friends, or a sporting group, or family group, that one person has planned and organised.

 Even though you don’t have the same restrictions as a tour company’s itinerary, (and hopefully they won’t leave you behind if you don’t follow the itinerary) you are still following someone else’s plan.

 Years ago, it was easier for me to tag along on trips that other people had organised.
 My anxiety was controlling my life, and my confidence was at zero.

-I had some great times on those trips, but I also had times when I wished I could be doing something else.
-Staying in different accommodation.
-Doing different activities.
+I had some great times on those trips, but I also had times when I wished I could be doing something else, staying in different accommodation and doing different activities.

 I wasn’t brave enough to do that on my own.

 It took a long time to build the courage, to face my fears and anxieties, and finally travel the way I wanted to.